kibs-tech/kibs-tech.github.io/short-term-contractor.md

 ---
-permalink:/
+permalink:/hire-a-short-term-contractor
-head-title: Short term contract developer hire.
+head-title: Short term contract software developer hire.
-head-description: get a developer in for 1,2 to a few weeks to help with workload.
+head-description: Get a developer in for 1,2 or a few weeks to help with workload.
 ---
 <div class="splash">
 <div class="h1">Release date looming?</div>